Aquatic toxicity part II: precision and accuracy of classifications

 Smarter Sorting has automated the calculation of toxicity-based state regulations in the past with great success.
 In our Computer Bits vs. California Fish article, we demonstrated the difficulties associated with determining aquatic toxicity classifications for consumer products, and the accuracy of estimating toxicity calculations in a sample product.

-We also demonstrated how Smarter Sorting’s ability to make complex state regulatory calculations typically reduces the amount of regulated waste retailers generate.
+We also demonstrated how Smarter Sorting’s ability to make complex state regulatory calculations typically reduces the amount of regulated waste retailers generate

 For this article, we applied our aquatic toxicity methodology to a larger sample of 100 test products to determine the accuracy and viability of computerized testing as an alternative to live fish testing.